-Prior to DuPont, Ed served as chairman and CEO of Tyco International from July 2002 until September 2012.
-While he was there, he was instrumental in making Tyco a market leader, rescuing the company from near bankruptcy and rebuilding the company’s brand and credibility.
-In that role, he led the company through its successful restructuring, which included a divestment of non-core operations resulting in the spin-offs of Covidien, TE Connectivity, ADT Corporation, and the merger of Tyco Flow Control with Pentair.
-He also established and met goals for operational excellence and corporate governance.
+Prior to DuPont, Ed served as chairman and CEO of Tyco International plc (“Tyco”) from July 2002 until September 2012, during which he transformed Tyco into a market leader, rescuing the company from near bankruptcy and rebuilding the company’s brand and credibility.
+In that role, he led the company through its successful restructuring, which included a divestment of non-core operations that concluded in the spin-offs of Covidien, TE Connectivity, and ADT Corporation, as well as the merger of Tyco Flow Control with Pentair.
+Throughout his tenure, he established and met goals within areas of operational excellence and corporate governance.

-Before joining Tyco, between 1997 and 2002, Ed served as president and CEO of Motorola and as chairman, president, and chief executive officer of General Instrument Corporation.
-He is credited with instituting cost management programs that made Motorola a more efficient and effective organization and led the company back to profitability, and he generated significant long-term shareholder value by driving a revenue growth strategy.
-Between 1994 and 1997, Mr. Breen was president of the Broadband Networks Group for General Instrument, president of Eastern Operations for the Communications Division, and served as executive vice president of Terrestrial Systems.
+Before joining Tyco, between 1997 and 2002, Ed served as president and CEO of Motorola and as chairman, president, and CEO of General Instrument Corporation.
+He is credited with instituting cost management programs that made Motorola a more efficient and effective organization and led the company back to profitability, and he generated significant long-term shareholder value for General Instrument by driving a revenue growth strategy.
+Between 1994 and 1997, Ed was president of the Broadband Networks Group for General Instrument, president of Eastern Operations for the Communications Division, and served as executive vice president of Terrestrial Systems.

-Mr. Breen is currently a director of Comcast Corporation.
-He’s also a member of the advisory board of New Mountain Capital LLC, a private equity firm.
+Ed is currently a director of Comcast Corporation and a member of the advisory board of New Mountain Capital LLC, a private equity firm.
 He also currently serves as a director of Corteva Agriscience, but will not stand for re-election at this year’s annual meeting of shareholders due to his increased public company responsibilities.